solus-project/evopop-gtk-theme/README.md

 EvoPop
 ====

-A simple, flat and bold Gtk theme for Evolve OS & Budgie Desktop.
+A simple, flat and bold Gtk theme for Solus OS & Budgie Desktop.
 Iris Dark was used as base.

 This project is still a work in progress.